ChessMax/awesome-programming-languages/README.md

 - [Soul](https://github.com/egel-lang/soul ) - Soul is an esoteric concatenative one-stack language, a small explorative language with an interpreter written in a day.
 Most concatenative languages work on a state, often that's another stack.
 For example, Forth has a data and return stack and Postscript has an extra stack outputting to a page.
 Soul is a minimalist language that provides one thing, and one thing only, the one sole stack.
 - [Solidity](https://soliditylang.org/) - Solidity is an object-oriented programming language for implementing smart contracts on various blockchain platforms, most notably, Ethereum.
 - [Sphinx](https://github.com/mwerezak/sphinx-lang) - Sphinx is a dynamically typed programming language that is inspired by Lua and Python, and implemented entirely in Rust!
+- [SpiderBasic](https://www.spiderbasic.com/) - SpiderBasic is new web client-side programming language based on established BASIC rules.
+Its allows development of very complex, windowed based web applications, including mobile app for iOS and Android.
+It provides a large commandset to handle complex and reactive GUI, 2D games, and many more in a coherent manner.
+Every library and commands behave the same and have similar syntax for easier and faster learning.
 - [Spiral](https://github.com/mrakgr/The-Spiral-Language) - Functional language with intensional polymorphism and first-class staging.
 - [Spry](https://github.com/gokr/spry) - Spry borrows homoiconicity from Rebol and Lisp, free form syntax from Forth and Rebol, words of different types from Rebol, good data structure literal support from JavaScript and the general coding experience and style from Smalltalk.
 It also has a few ideas of its own, like an interesting argument passing mechanism and a relatively novel take on OO.
 Spry is dynamically typed and while trying to recreate the "feeling" of Smalltalk this is an experiment in trying out "interesting" approaches.
 - [Star](https://github.com/ALANVF/star) - An experimental programming language that's made to be powerful, productive, and predictable.
 One of the most important goals of Star is that it's designed to be completely consistent.
 In other words, Star has been designed to not have edge cases, footguns, or any sort of "magic" that's exclusive to language built-ins.